Lorranyy/Lorranyy/README.md

-## Olá!
-Meu nome é Lorrany, e sou estudante de informática. 👩‍💻
+## ✨Olá!
+Meu nome é Lorrany, e sou estudante de informática✨

 <!--
 **Lorranyy/Lorranyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.